NardJ/PyInterpreter/README.md

-# scriptInterpreter
+# PyInterpreter

 A simple script interpreter written in python.
-All tokens should be seperated by spaces, except for tokens within calculations.
+All tokens should be seperated by spaces, except for tokens within expressions (calculations).
 String values should be enclosed between double quotes (") and can be formatted with python3 f-formatting syntax, e.g. `f"The number is {nr}."`
-Calculations may contain python3 math functions e.g. `a = 3+math.sin(math.pi/2)`.
-Calculations and strings can be enclosed in parentheses '(', ')'
+All python3 math functions are available for expressions e.g. `a = 3+math.sin(math.pi/2)`.
+Expressions and strings can be enclosed in parentheses '(', ')'

 The script resembles javascript a bit, for example:
 ~~~
-# Comments are possible but uses # instead of //
+# This is a comment

 var firstName = "John"
 var lastName  = "Adams"